SCOPE OF THIS CHAPTER

 - A rapid response by a team of key professionals who come together for the purpose of enquiring into and evaluating each unexpected death of a child.

 This procedure sets a minimum standard for the Derby and Derbyshire Child Death Overview Panel (CDOP) as outlined in Chapter 5 of the Government guidance Working Together to Safeguard Children (2015) for the review of all deaths.
-If the death is unexpected, please refer to Response to Sudden Unexpected Death in Childhood in Derby City and Derbyshire Protocol (Documents Library).
+If the death is unexpected, please refer to Response to Sudden Unexpected Death in Childhood in Derby City and Derbyshire Protocol (Documents Library, Protocols).

 LSCB functions in relation to child deaths are set out in Regulation 6 of the Local Safeguarding Children Boards Regulations 2006.
 In relation to the deaths of any children normally resident in their area LSCBs are responsible for: